HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### first party vs third party

-The median number of JavaScript resources requested on desktop pages, as observed earlier, is 21.
-Let us now look into which ones of these are first party or third party requests.
+The median number of JavaScript resources requested on desktop pages, as [observed earlier](#how-much-javascript-do-we-load), is 21.
+Let us now look into which ones of these are first-party or third-party requests.

 {{ figure_markup(